 Namma Ankasamudra: Jewel of North Karnataka

-The three hundred year old wetland at Ankasamudra is home to over 150 avian species.
+The 300-year-old wetland at Ankasamudra is home to over 150 avian species.
 From painted storks and pelicans to an assortment of ducks and wild geese, a symphony of birds ensures that this wetland remains a thriving ecosystem.
 What happens when the local community notices the threats to the wetland and comes together to understand and preserve its inhabitants?
-Find out in "Namma Ankasamudra" heartwarming tale of compassion, community and conservation.
+Find out in "Namma Ankasamudra", a heartwarming tale of compassion, community, and conservation.

-The three hundred year old wetland at Ankasamudra is home to over 150 avian species.
+The 300-year-old wetland at Ankasamudra is home to over 150 avian species.
 From painted storks and pelicans to an assortment of ducks and wild geese, a symphony of birds ensures that this wetland remains a thriving ecosystem.
 What happens when the local community notices the threats to the wetland and comes together to understand and preserve its inhabitants?
-Find out in "Namma Ankasamudra" heartwarming tale of compassion, community and conservation.
+Find out in "Namma Ankasamudra", a heartwarming tale of compassion, community, and conservation.

 Watch the film in Kannada.
 Click to switch on subtitles.
 Thumbnail Image: Adarsh Raju